Xata/mw-website-dev/content/articles/dropping_pelican.md

 - Generates a blog index sorted by date
 - Copies images and static files

 No configuration files.
 If I want to change something, I edit `build.py` or the template.
+Pure python.

 ## The Template